-- 1. Hang the hearing aid over the top of your ear. - 2 Hold the receiver wire where it bends and gently place/push the receiver dome into vour ear canal. - 3.
-Push the dome far enough into vour ear canal so that the wire rests against your head.
-You can check in a mirror
+- 1. Hang the hearing aid over the top of your ear. - 2.
+Hold the receiver wire where it bends and gently place/push the receiver dome into your ear canal. - 3.
+Push the dome far enough into your ear canal so that the wire rests against your head.
+You can check in a mirror.

-NOTE: To avoid whistling, ensure that the wild did dollar the possible reasons and solutions.
 NOTE: To avoid whistling, ensure that the wire and dome fit correctly into your ear.
-If you continue to
+If you continue to experience whistling, check the troubleshooting guide for other possible reasons and solutions.